dotchain/dotjs/README.md

 ### Bi-directional

 Standard "Functional Reactive" formulations (such as with [ReactiveX/rxjs](https://github.com/ReactiveX/rxjs), [Sodium](https://github.com/SodiumFRP/sodium)) tend to be about data flow in one direction.
-DotDB takes a fairly different route attempting to make data flow bi-directionally: most derivations are meant to be meaningfully modified with the mutations being proxied to the underlying values quite transparently:
+DotDB takes a fairly different route attempting to make data flow bi-directional: most derivations are meant to be meaningfully modified with the mutations being proxied to the underlying values quite transparently:

 ```js
 import {expect} from "chai";